Raphhh/pumpkin/README.md

 ## What is Pumpkin?

-Pumpkin a helper to organize the storage of your mocks with PHPUnit.
-It helps you to give mocks objects and database resources when you execute a test.
+Pumpkin helps you to organize the storage of your mocks for PHPUnit.
+It gives mocks objects and database resources when you execute a test.

 ## How to start?